 No matter how hard you try NOT to, some day, one of those days is going to track you down.
 You know what I’m writing about.
 It’s the days that just feel like crawling under a rock (if that is possible?) and shutting out the rest of the world.
 The days that start with stubbing your toe and end with sediment as you pour the last glass of Cab Sav into your glass.

-Keeping in mind there are those days, and there is depression.
+Before I go on a disclaimer — there are those days, and then there is depression.
 I’m not writing about depression.
 If you can’t remember when you didn’t have one of those days you might want to explore this material.

 Back to those days…

 Did you ever notice that on those days it’s easier for your mind to throw around the things that you don’t feel quite so good about?
 The things you should have done, could have done, are yet to do?